 The Council must undertake a 21 day consultation period for all applications received, once they have been validated.
-Depending on the type of application will determin what type of consultation will take place.
+Depending on the type of application will determine what type of consultation will take place.
 During this period, everyone will have an opportunity to comment on the proposals.
-Details on how to comment on a planning application are available on the Comment on a Planning Application page of this website.
+Details on how to comment on a planning application are available on the Comment on a Planning Application page of this Website.

 How do we consult?

 We may use one or more of the following methods to fulfil out duty to consult: